-- What unique problem do they have that our product or service can solve?
+- What unique problem do they have that your product or service can solve?

 - How does that problem make them feel?

-- Which new feelings do we want to inspire with our problem—solving design and content?
+- Which new feelings do you want to inspire with your problem—solving design, layout and content?

 Whether you’re a startup crafting organic candles, a consultancy selling services or a blue chip selling jet engines, the same principles of great design apply.